- pain that gets worse with movement

 Gentle stretching of the lower back can also be helpful.
 A good way to do quality stretching is to get personal, one-on-one physical therapy or even yoga instruction from a physical therapist or instructor who is aware of and trained in dealing with your injury.

-Over-the-counter medications, such as aspirin and ibuprofen, can also help with pain and swelling.
+Over-the-counter medications, such as aspirin and ibuprofen, can also help with pain, inflammation and swelling.
 Be careful using aspirin excessively due to its potential complications, which include stomach bleeding and ulcers.

 The more you stay active, the more endorphins your body releases.
 Endorphins are painkillers made by the body.
 Keep to low-impact activities at first, such as swimming and stationary bicycling.
 As your pain decreases and your endurance improves, create an exercise regimen that includes aerobics, core stability, and strength training.
 A regimen with these components can decrease the risk of future back problems.
 (Mayo, 2010)